Terms and Conditions for study at City, University of London

 (iii) the prospectus as at the date of the Offer, (including information on the institution's website, referenced in the prospectus)

-1.2 If you have any questions or concerns about these terms and conditions or the Contract, please contact the institution's Student & Academic Services at email@example.com.
+1.2 If you have any questions or concerns about these terms and conditions or the Contract, please contact the institution's Student & Academic Services Directorate – the email address is email@example.com.

 1.3 Some programmes may require you to agree to the terms and conditions of professional bodies or third party providers, such as industrial partners or funding bodies.
 Details of these requirements are set out in the programme information section of the prospectus.
 By agreeing to these terms and conditions, you also agree to abide by any relevant professional bodies' terms and conditions, if they relate to your Offer.

-1.5 If you do not register within 14 days of the start of the term that your programme begins the institution reserves the right to refuse to register you and withdraw you from your programme (without liability).
-Tier 4 students are asked to refer to Clause 3.2 for all additional, relevant information.
+1.6 If you do not register within 14 days of the start of the term that your programme begins in, the institution reserves the right to refuse to register you and withdraw you from your programme (without liability).
+Tier 4 sponsored students and other students who require a visa or other immigration permission to be able to study at the institution shall additionallycomply with Clause 3 of these terms and conditions.
 Students who are not registered are not entitled to attend classes or participate in assessments for any modules.

-1.6 In the event of any conflict between a provision in these terms and conditions and the documents forming part of the Contract (not including any professional bodies' terms and conditions (if applicable)), these terms and conditions shall normally take precedence.
+1.7 In the event of any conflict between a provision in these terms and conditions and the documents forming part of the Contract these terms and conditions shall take precedence.
+However, this clause shall not apply to any professional bodies’ terms and conditions and any visa or other immigration conditions which shall take precedence over these terms and conditions.

 2.1 It is your responsibility to ensure that all of the information you provide to the institution (and/or the Home Office if you require immigration permission to study at the institution) is true and accurate.